Children must normally use a child car seat until they’re 12 years old or 135cm tall, whichever comes first.

 - deactivate any front airbags before fitting a rear-facing baby seat in a front seat

 - not fit a child car seat in side-facing seats

-The same rules apply for children with disabilities unless a doctor says they’re exempt on medical grounds.
-They can also use a disabled person’s seat belt or child restraint designed for their needs.
+The same rules apply for children with disabilities or medical conditions, but they can use a disabled person’s seat belt or a child restraint designed for their needs.

 A doctor can issue an exemption certificate if a child is unable to use a restraint or seat belt because of their condition.